jordansissel/keynav/README.md

 A: Sadly, no; keynav is totally dependent on X11, and porting it to any other graphical system would really be a clone/rewrite.
 Although I am aware of no exact analogues on other systems, I suggest looking into Tasker (Android), AutoHotKey (Windows), and AppleScript (macOS).
+For example, [vim_mouse_2.ahk](https://github.com/4strid/vim_mouse_2.ahk) can be [adapted]( https://gist.github.com/Konfekt/b2efadb9c8d20b67d8bbe358f51c33a5/revisions) to use keynav's keybinding.
 If you find something that works, let me know and I'll consider adding it to this list.

 Q: Can I use keynav to scroll?
 A: Yes!
 X11 represents mouse scrolling as key presses, so you just add the